Akshita27-lab/wishclock/README.md

-# 🎂 WishClock - Modern Pink Sweet Theme ✨
+# 🎂 WishClock - Beautiful Birthday Countdown & Celebration Website ✨

-A beautiful, modern birthday countdown and celebration website with **real-world features** and **3D animations**!
+A stunning, modern birthday countdown and celebration website with **real-time countdown**, **personalized messages**, and **beautiful animations**!
 Built with React and styled with a gorgeous pink sweet theme.

 ![WishClock Demo](screenshots/countdown.png)